Keyfactor/digicert-certcentral-caplugin/docsource/configuration.md

 Note for SMIME product types (Secure Email types): The template configuration fields provided for those are not required to be filled out in the gateway config.
 Many of those values would change on a per-enrollment basis.
 The way to handle that is to create Enrollment fields in Command with the same name (for example: CommonNameIndicator) and then any values populated in those fields will override any static values provided in the configuration.

+## Certificate Duplicates

+DigiCert supports the ability to duplicate existing certificate orders.
+To take advantage of this functionality, in Keyfactor Command, under the enrollment pattern you're using, create an Enrollment Field named 'Duplicate' of type Multiple Choice, and the values 'False', 'True'.
+When performing a renew operation against that enrollment pattern, set the value to True to tell the gateway to duplicate instead of renew.
+The field will be ignored on new enrollments.